-This TOR has been revised to highlight requirements in the audit services required (Part E and Annex 1) as well as areas to be covered in the audit report and management letter (Part F and Annex 3), as follows:
+This specimen TOR highlights requirements in the audit services required (Part E and Annex 1) as well as areas to be covered in the audit report and management letter (Part F and Annex 3), as follows:

-- Auditors must certify, express an opinion, and quantify the Net Financial Misstatement (NFM) on each of the following: - (i) UNDP Statement of Expenses the Combined Delivery Report (CDR) for the period 1 January to 31 December 2017 - (ii) Statement of Cash Position reported by the project as at 31 December 2017 - (iii) Statement of Assets and Equipment as at 31 December 2017 - Auditors must indicate the risks associated with their findings and provide a categorization by risk: High, Medium, or Low. - Auditors must provide the monetary value of the NFM of the qualification if the audit opinion on the CDR is Qualified, Adverse or Disclaimer.
+- Auditors must certify, express an opinion, and quantify the Net Financial Misstatement (NFM) on each of the following: - (i) UNDP Statement of Expenses the Combined Delivery Report (CDR) for the period 1 January to 31 December 2019 - (ii) Statement of Cash Position reported by the project as at 31 December 2019 - (iii) Statement of Assets and Equipment as at 31 December 2019 - Auditors must indicate the risks associated with their findings and provide a categorization by risk: - High, Medium, or Low. - Auditors must provide the monetary value of the NFM of the qualification if the audit opinion on the CDR is Qualified, Adverse or Disclaimer.